ThourayaBchir/energy-information-emergence/README.md

 <br/>

 ## Summary

-> **This simulation explores the minimal local conditions under which energy flow can give rise to information, structure, collapse, and diverse emergent regimes — without agents or symbols.**
+> **This simulation explores the minimal local conditions under which energy flow can give rise to information, structure, collapse, and diverse emergent regimes.**

 <br/>